aagrosse/passwordgen/README.md

     2) Select your character type (special, numeric, uppercase, lowercase) by selectiong ok in the prompt. (you must select at least one type)

-    3) The password is generated in the box provided
+    3) Click "Generate Password and the password is generated in the box provided

     4) Click the copy to clipboard button to copy your password